Adaptive Nonlinear Vector Autoregression: Robust Forecasting for Noisy Chaotic Time Series: Introduction

-We address the limitations of standard NVAR by replacing the handcrafted nonlinear feature vector with a learnable, shallow multilayer perceptron (MLP) that transforms delay-embedded inputs in a data-adaptive manner.
-The MLP is equipped with a dropout layer \cite{Dropout}, which helps the model generalize better under noisy conditions, thereby enhancing prediction accuracy.
-By using an MLP, we trade the interpretability offered by the NVAR technique for improved performance on noisy data in chaotic systems, an essential trade-off for forecasting real-life scenarios.
-A key innovation of our method is the joint optimization of both the nonlinear feature vector and the linear readout matrix through a gradient-based method, within a skip-connection architecture \cite{wienercybernetics}, \cite{deepresiduallearning}.
+We propose a data-adaptive NVAR model, termed Adaptive NVAR, that addresses the limitations of standard NVAR by replacing the handcrafted nonlinear feature vector with a learnable, shallow multilayer perceptron (MLP).
+This MLP transforms the delay-embedded inputs in a data-adaptive manner.
+By using an MLP, we trade the interpretability offered by the NVAR technique for scalability and improved performance on noisy data in chaotic systems, an essential trade-off for forecasting real-world phenomena.
+We highlight the difference between standard NVAR and Adaptive NVAR in Figure~\ref{fig:hybrid_nvar}.
+A key difference in the design of our method is the joint optimization of both the nonlinear feature vector and the linear readout matrix through a gradient-based method, within a skip-connection architecture~\cite{wienercybernetics}.
 This end-to-end training enables the linear readout matrix and nonlinear features to be learned simultaneously, yielding an optimal joint configuration and decoupling the readout from any fixed feature representation.
 As a result, the learned features are explicitly tuned to the data, and the model's adaptability to chaotic and noise-perturbed systems is enhanced, making the approach well suited for forecasting geophysical processes such as ocean salinity, sea surface temperature and climate indices.

-The work in~\cite{hitandrun} is closely related to our approach in the sense that it also considers skip connection layers and neural networks to replace the nonlinear feature vector of a standard NVAR.
-However, the architecture described in that work uses fixed weights, and the readout matrix is still computed through least squares regression, which limits their method to noise-free observations.
+The work in~\cite{hitandrun} is closely related to our approach, as it also employs skip-connection layers and neural networks to replace the nonlinear feature vector of a standard NVAR.
+However, the architecture described in that work uses fixed weights, and the readout matrix is still computed through least-squares regression, which limits their application to noise-free data and low-dimensional dynamical systems.

+In this paper, we conduct experiments on the Lorenz-63 chaotic system, Mackey-Glass system and Lorenz-96 system with 100 variables, starting with noise-free data and subsequently introducing varying levels of synthetic noise.
+We compare the forecasting performance of Adaptive NVAR with the standard NVAR, a leaky ESN and a hybrid ESN \cite{pathak2018hybrid}, which have been identified earlier in \cite{Comparative_study} as the three best-performing models under noise-free data.